w3c/wai-media-guide/av-content.md

 This page addresses accessibility considerations when planning, scripting, storyboarding, recording, and producing audio and video.

-Some of the guidnace below is related to requirements in Web Content Accessibility Guidelines (WCAG) and have links to a separate resource. _(The Planning page of this resource introduces the [WCAG Standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#wcag-standard).)_ Other guidance is good practice.
+Some of the guidance below is related to requirements in Web Content Accessibility Guidelines (WCAG) and have links to a separate resource. _(The Planning page of this resource introduces the [WCAG Standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#wcag-standard).)_ Other guidance is good practice.

 ## Audio